czarniecka/compiler/README.md

 ## Project Structure

-The project consists of the following files:
+The project consists of the following files in folder `compiler`:

 - `lexer.py` – a lexical analyzer that tokenizes the source code.
 - `parser.py` – a syntax analyzer that constructs a simple syntax tree represented by nested tuples from the tokens.